ncoghlan/misc/notes/python3/questions_and_answers.rst

 the cycle, those names are automatically deleted at the end of the relevant exception handler in Python 3 - you now need to bind the exception to a different local variable name in order to keep a valid reference after the handler has finished running).
+The list comprehension changes are also backwards incompatible in non-obvious ways (since not only do they no longer leak the variable, but the way the expressions access the containing scope changes - they're now full closures rather than running directly in the containing scope).

 The networking security changes are intermixed with the IO stack changes for Unicode support, so backporting those, while technically possible, would